sahilng/host-containerized-apps/README.md

 ## Setup

 - Remove the example app directories `app1` and `app2` as well as the corresponding services from `docker-compose.yml`
-- Pull the repositories you'd like to run
+- Pull app repositories if the images are not available in a registry
-- Add these services to `docker-compose.yml`
+- Add these repositories/images as services in `docker-compose.yml`
 - Create `.env` based on `.env.example`
 - If using HTTPS
     - [Install certbot](https://certbot.eff.org/instructions?ws=nginx&os=snap)